Your mobile pocket-sized cryptobank

 Crypterium lets you send money directly to traditional bank accounts.
 Or pay bills with digital assets.
 We save you from the exchange hassle.

-Let's face it, until now, digital assets has not been easy to use, even for the most experienced users.
+Let's face it, until now, digital assets have not been easy to use, even for the most experienced users.
 Buying, exchanging and even worse spending, has been a bit of a pain.

 Everything was so complicated, time consuming and expensive, as much as 25% is extreme cases, and even then people never felt 100% secure with risks at every stage of the process.